groonga/grntest/README.md

 ## Name

-groonga-test
+grntest

 ## Description

-Groonga-test is a testing framework for groonga.
+Grntest is a testing framework for groonga.
 You can write a test for groonga by writing groonga commands and expected result.

 ## Usage